cybits/cybot/README.md

     "port" : 6697, <- server port
     "bot_nick" : "cybot", <- nick of bot, 0 for random nick
-    "channels" : ["#bots", "#test"], <- list of channels to connect to "password" : "bot123", <- password of bot, 0 for random password "prefix" : "." <- command prefix so commands start with $prefix }
+    "channels" : ["#bots", "#test"], <- list of channels to connect to "password" : "bot123", <- password of bot, 0 for no password "prefix" : "." <- command prefix so commands start with $prefix }
 ```